Tech Transfer FAQ

 U-M Tech Transfer will work with the other institution or company to find the best solution for managing the invention.
 If there is a sponsored research agreement or consulting agreement with a company that relates to your invention, the Tech Transfer licensing specialist will need to review that agreement to determine ownership and other rights associated with the contract, and to determine the appropriate next steps.
 Should the technology be jointly owned with another academic institution, the licensing specialist will usually enter into an “inter-institutional” agreement that provides for one of the institutions to take the lead in protecting and licensing the invention, sharing of expenses associated with the patenting process, and allocating any licensing revenues.
 If the technology is jointly owned with another company, the licensing specialist will work with the company to determine the appropriate patenting and licensing strategy.

-Licensing Specialists at U-M Tech Transfer examine each Invention Report to consider a host of issues, including the novelty of the invention, whether it can be protected by patent or other legal protection, marketability of potential products or services, relationship to related intellectual property, size and growth potential of the relevant market, amount of time and money required for further development, pre-existing rights associated with the intellectual property, and potential competition from other products/technologies.
+Licensing Specialists at U-M Tech Transfer examine each Invention Disclosure to consider a host of issues, including the novelty of the invention, whether it can be protected by patent or other legal protection, marketability of potential products or services, relationship to related intellectual property, size and growth potential of the relevant market, amount of time and money required for further development, pre-existing rights associated with the intellectual property, and potential competition from other products/technologies.
 This assessment may also include consideration of whether the intellectual property can be the basis for a new business startup.